gpedro34/wordup-awps/README.md

 ### This repository

-- Combines all of the above in a simple npm package to automate the creation of wordpress theme boilerplates
+- Combines all of the above in a simple npm package in order to automate the creation of wordpress theme boilerplates using the wordup development environment built on top of Docker and VSCode.